 Program Goal and Philosophy

 The Park Watch Program is a National Park Service sponsored program designed to utilize volunteers to reduce vandalism, looting and destruction of natural and cultural resources, visitor violations, and trail hazards.
-The volunteers will be the “eyes and ears” for Harpers Ferry National Historical Park Law Enforcement and Maintenance staff.
-Volunteers also enhance visitor services and will work closely with Interpretation, Education and Public Outreach staff.
-Trained Park Watch volunteers will patrol the park using a randomized patrol method of their choosing, but will still be at the discretion of the Program Managers or the on-duty Ranger.
-Park Watch volunteers will also be able to assist park visitors with wayfinding and answering general questions and questions about the history of the park.The primary operating philosophy of the Park Watch Program is for members to observe and report to the Program Managers or the on-duty Ranger.
-It is not to confront or approach suspects or violators.
+The volunteers are the “eyes and ears” for park law enforcement and maintenance staff.
+Volunteers also enhance visitor services and work closely with interpretation, education and public outreach staff.
+Trained Park Watch volunteers patrol the park using a randomized patrol method of their choosing at the discretion of the program managers or the on-duty ranger.
+Park Watch volunteers also assist park visitors with wayfinding and answering general questions.The primary operating philosophy of the Park Watch Program is for members to observe and report to the program managers or the on-duty ranger, not to confront or approach suspects or violators.
 Park Watch Program volunteers have no police or park authority.